 Visiting the Blue Lagoon

-When you think about visiting Iceland, there is no doubt that the Blue Lagoon is on your list of places to visit.
+When you think about visiting Iceland, there is no doubt that visiting Blue Lagoon is on your bucket list.
 This is one of the most popular destinations in Iceland, and there is a good reason for it; relaxation.
 There are some things to know before you go, but I promise it is well worth the trip… unless you don’t like feeling relaxed and refreshed at the end of the day.

 The Blue Lagoon is located only 20 minutes from the airport, and about 45 minutes from Reykjavik.
 If you don’t have a car to drive there, no worries!
 There are buses that will take you to and from either location.
 Another nice thing about visiting is you can check your luggage in at the front desk if you just have a layover or if you are on our way to the airport and are only visiting the Blue Lagoon.

 Buy Tickets in Advance